Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 Installation Guide

-Setting up Forgejo is straightforward and can be accomplished through several methods.
+Setting up Forgejo is straightforward.
+As of 2026, Forgejo utilizes a predictable semantic versioning system, currently on the LTS v15.0 track.
 Here’s a comprehensive installation guide covering the most common scenarios.

 Docker Installation (Recommended for Beginners)